JaneliaSciComp/SongExplorer/README.md

 two CPU cores and a megabyte of memory.
 So in this case you could set `train_gpu` to 0 and `train_cpu_{ncpu_cores,ngpu_cards,ngigabytes_memory}` to 2, 0, and 1, respectively.
-Doing so would then permit you to train multiple models at once even on not so fancy machines.
+Doing so would then permit you to train multiple models at once even on a not so fancy machine.
 Alternatively, if you have a GPU, you could set `train_gpu` to 1 and `train_gpu_{ncpu_cores,ngpu_cards,ngigabytes_memory}` to 2, 1, and 1.
-As it happens, for models of this size, training is quicker *without* a GPU.
+As it happens, for the network architecture used in the tutorial, training is quicker *without* a GPU.

 Note that these settings don't actually limit the job to that amount of resources, but rather they just limit how many jobs are running simultaneously.